Data can be complex, overwhelming, and perhaps for some clients, even tedious.

 According to Fortune Business Insights, the global Business Intelligence market has expanded from $27 billion in 2022 and is projected to reach $54 billion in 2030.
 Global spending is likely to accelerate through the continued use of Augmented Intelligence, but Business Intelligence adoption rates stand at 20% according to BARC.
 Why are platform adoption rates so poor and what is the disconnect?

-While technology investments are important, there is too little attention around improving data communication and platform adoption.
-Technology isn’t the problem.
+While technology investments are important, there is too little attention around improving data communication and resolving the barriers of platform adoption.
 Whether you use Tableau, Datorama, Microsoft Power BI or Excel, the lack of adoption highlights an uncomfortable truth: clients are rejecting our efforts and Artificial Intelligence is unlikely to help.
 There is a human connection that is missing from dashboard adoption and platforms will continue to go unused unless addressed.

-Our efforts should begin with an understanding of how Information design remains a reliable input into the framework of developing better, data experiences.
+Our efforts should begin with an understanding of how Information design and User Research remain highly reliable inputs into the framework of developing better, data experiences.
 We call this DataUx™.

 Key Benefits of DataUx™